Mohitjain16/Twitter-Sentiment-Analysis/README.md

-# Twitter-Sentiment-Analysis
-Explore  Twitter Sentiment Analysis project, leveraging Python, NLP, and NLTK to analyze over 10,000 tweets on an airline company.
-Discover insights into customer sentiments, utilizing text processing techniques and the Naive Bayes algorithm for accurate sentiment classification.
+## Twitter Sentiment Analysis

+This project focuses on analyzing sentiments from tweets regarding an airline company using Python, NLP techniques, and the NLTK library.
+- **Key Highlights**-:
+  - Developed an NLP model utilizing the NLTK library to detect positive/negative sentiments.
+  - Processed tweet data using tokenization, lemmatization, and data cleaning techniques.
+  - Implemented the Naive Bayes algorithm to enhance model accuracy and robustness.
+  - Analyzed over 10,000 tweets to provide insights into customer sentiment towards the airline company.

+### Technologies Used
+- Python
+- Natural Language Processing (NLP)
+- NLTK (Natural Language Toolkit)
+- Naive Bayes Algorithm